iElric/Cupid/REPORT.md

 Message and etc.) and generate them dynamically.
 Also, separating components makes it easier to modify their.

+**Notifications:** For each logged in user, he/she will join in a notification channel room.
+This is only for notifications.
+In this way, when something happened in the back-end, such as other users send a message to another user or two users has become a match, we are able to send real-time notifications to specific users.

 ## What additional features did you implement?
 * We did use the HTML location API.
 Our application is a location-based dating app.
 When a user opens the app, the app will